Poisson Cohomology of Broken Lefschetz Fibrations: Poisson cohomology around Lefschetz singular points.

 \section{Poisson cohomology around Lefschetz singular points.}

+In this section we compute the Poisson cohomology groups of the Poisson structure around a Lefschetz singularity of a bLf.
+The zeroth, first, and fourth cohomology groups will be computed directly using the unimodularity of the Poisson structure and results from \cite{P09}.
+The second and third cohomology groups require some more work but the approach for both is similar.

+We first prove that they are finitely generated as modules over the algebra of Casimir functions by writing every element of the corresponding kernel as a finite sum.
+Then we apply a reduction procedure to compute the generators for each group.

-We will choose the function $\mu$ in the formula (\ref{eq:pi-C}) of the model $\pi_{C_\mu}$ to be constant.
-The formulas of the coboundary operators in proposition \ref{compact} then simplify considerably.
-In particular, the Casimirs of $\pi_{C_1}$ are given by the real and imaginary parts of the parametrization of the Lefschetz points in Definition \ref{D:BLF}.
-Namely
+In order to simplify the formulas of the coboundary operators in Proposition \ref{compact}, we will choose the function $h$ in the formula (\ref{eq:pi-C}) of the model $\pi_{C_h}$ to be constant and equal to $h=1$.
+In particular, the Casimirs of $\pi_{C_1}$ are given by the real and imaginary parts of the parametrization of the Lefschetz singularities in Definition \ref{D:BLF}, namely